 To know which DevOps tools and DevOps processes to implement, Ops and Developers must collaborate, they need common goals and a desire to progress in the same direction.
 To learn more, see this article on how to align your Devs and Ops.

 As a reminder, Continuous Integration (CI) is an automated testing phase integrated into the deployment flow.

 Continuous Deployment (CD) is the continuation of Continuous Integration.
-Once the tests have been validated on the dev environment, it must be put into production.
+Once the tests have been validated in the dev environment, they must be deployed to production.
 Continuous deployment, therefore, consists of automating deployment actions that were previously performed manually.
 This is why we often talk about CI/CD together.

 To automate deployment actions, tests on the qualification environment need to be automated to ensure that the new functionality to be pushed works properly.